ednailson/languages-experiments/golang/mocking/README.md

 | **mockery** |       true       |           true | 3.4k            |

 Both libraries have good features.
-The only downside from gomock is that the docker support is not official.
+The only downside from `gomock` is that the docker support is not official.
-However, both libs do a great job, so I think we can choose anyone.
+However, I think `gomock` is more readable but both libs do a great job.
+I think we can choose anyone.